 - It is better to be aware of and accept our feelings than to deny them.

 - An optimistic approach to life attracts more positive support than a pessimistic outlook.

 Most importantly, by applying the dimensions of wellness to our lives we become aware of how they contribute to healthy living.
 This holistic model explains:

-- How we contribute to their environment and community, and how to build better living spaces and social networks;
+- How we contribute to their environment and community, and how to create a better life.

 - The enrichment of life through work, and how it is connected to living and playing; belief systems, values, and creating a world-view;